Add apps to Microsoft Intune

 |macOS LOB apps||LOB app||Select Line-of-business as the app type, select the App package file, and then select an installation file with the extension .intunemac.|

 1 For more information about Android Enterprise and Android work profiles, see Understanding licensed apps below.

-You can add an app in Microsoft Intune by selecting Client apps > Apps > Add.
-The Add app pane is displayed and allows you to select the App type.
+You can add an app in Microsoft Intune by selecting Apps > All apps > Add.
+The Select app type pane is displayed and allows you to select the App type.

 An LOB app is one that you add from an app installation file.
-For example, to install an iOS LOB app, you add the application by selecting Line-of-business app as the App type in the Add app pane.
+For example, to install an iOS/iPadOS LOB app, you add the application by selecting Line-of-business app as the App type in the Select app type pane.
 You then select the app package file (extension .ipa).
 These types of apps are typically written in-house.

 Assess app requirements

 As an IT Admin, you determine not only which apps your group must use, but you also determine the capabilities needed for each group and subgroup.
 For each app, you determine the platforms needed, the groups of users that need the app, the configuration policies to apply for those groups, and the protection policies to apply.

 Additionally, you must determine whether to focus on Mobile Device Management (MDM) or only on Mobile Application Management (MAM).

 Using Intune to manage the device with MDM is useful when: